MarcinekWr/ai-trainee-repo/README.md

 # Gen AI Trainee Project – Azure, LangChain & RAG

-This project is a step-by-step training path covering Gen AI, LangChain, Azure Functions, and RAG (Retrieval-Augmented Generation) with hands-on micro-deliverables.
+Welcome to the **Gen AI Trainee Project**!
+This repository is my comprehensive implementation and practical summary of the tasks performed during my Generative AI training program.
+This project is designed to provide a step-by-step journey into Gen AI, LangChain, Azure Functions, RAG (Retrieval-Augmented Generation) techniques, LLM, and **prompt engineering** through hands-on, micro-deliverable assignments.

+The primary goal of this project is to showcase the practical application and integration of the latest AI technologies, including Microsoft Azure and popular libraries like LangChain.
+This repository offers insight into the process of building a real-world AI application, emphasizing not only the technical implementation but also the **art and science of crafting effective prompts** for large language models.

 The repository follows the `src-layout` structure, with separate folders for each task/stage.